mudphone/hbase-runner/README.md

 # Thanks go to:

-- Amit Rathore (#amitrathore) - Much code was taken from his clojure util libraries.
+Amit Rathore (#amitrathore) - Much code was taken from his clojure utils.
-- Clojure Contrib Authors - I borrowed and stole much.
+Clojure Contrib Authors - I borrowed and stole much.

-- For keeping our HBase up and getting us up to the required number of nodes:
+For keeping our HBase up and getting us up to the required number of nodes:
   * Siva Jagadeesan (#sivajag)
   * Robert J. Berger (#rberger)

-- HBase Team:
+HBase Team:
 For tons of help on IRC:
   * Michael Stack (#St^Ack)
   * Ryan Rawson (#dj_ryan)
   * J-D Cryans (#jdcryans)

 You can find me logged in as #mudphone.

-- And, everyone else working on HBase.
+And, everyone else working on HBase.
 Thanks!!!

                                        ,.:r,